followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onExporting.md

 <!--/shortDescription-->

 <!--fullDescription-->
-You can use this function with the [onExported](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExported) function to adjust columns before exporting.
-In the following code, these functions are used to change a column's caption for the exported file without changing it in the widget:
+You can use this function with the [onExported](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExported) function to adjust columns before export.
+In the following code, these functions are used to export a hidden `ID` column:

 ---
 ##### jQuery